Focus on informational text comprehension with this collection of free, printable comprehension activities perfect for centers or small group work.

 This is another free resource for teachers from The Curriculum Corner.

-How will these resources help?
+How will these informational text comprehension resources help?

 Planning for small group instruction can be overwhelming.
 With multiple groups and books being taught throughout the week, we know it can be time consuming.